sighingnow/jekyll-gitbook/_pages/CCAI.md

 <img src="/assets/images/CX/2023-12-23_22h27_26.png">

-### Task 2.
-Assign the agent that you created for the Conversational profile.
+<h3 id="task-2">Task 2.
+Assign the agent that you created for the Conversational profile.</h3>

 Note: <i>A Dialogflow Conversation profile is a set of configuration settings that define the behavior of the virtual agent in a conversation with a user</i>.